anyday-payments/ANYDAY-WooCommerce/README.md

 Version 1.4 - Created two types of authentication: manually and with ANYDAY merchant account.
 Fixed a bug related to the variable products pricetag.

 Version 1.5 - Disable the authentication type and fields after successful authentication.

+Version 1.6

+- Disable the authentication fields after successful authentication manually or with ANYDAY merchant account
+- Create a new field for the variant product position selector
+- Change the languages files with correct names
+- Increase the order stock upon cancel API request or payment rejection by the user

+Version 1.6.1 - Fixed warning messages in the order admin page.
+Included a new styling input field for the variant products.

+Version 1.6.2 - Bug fixing.

+Version 1.7 - Creates in the plugin settings fields for each order status.
+If configured from there the default order statuses will be overwritten.
+Fixed issues with the variant pricetag.

+Version 1.8 - Creates custom order bulk action for capturing ANYDAY payments

+Version 1.9

+- ANYDAY payment can be captured upon order status change from the order details page
+- Disable the ANYDAY payment gateway in case of currency different from DKK

+Version 2.0 - Hide the ANYDAY payment gateway from the checkout if the order total is above 2500 DKK